-Although jumper 7-8 is removed by default (compression enabled), you may turn compression on and off with a software switch.
-Consult Appendix B or Appendix C for the command format.
+Although jumper 7--8 is removed by default (compression enabled), you may turn compression on and off with a software switch.
+Consult Appendix B or Appendix C for the command format or refer to your system documentation.

 3.3.3 Drive Switch Settings